istio/istio.io/content/en/blog/2019/introducing-istio-operator/index.md

 ## Istio Controller (alpha)

 Operator implementations use a Kubernetes controller to continuously monitor their custom resource objects and apply the corresponding configuration changes.
-The istio controller monitors and implmeents changes in an `IstioControlPlane` resource for a cluster by updating the Istio installation configuration.
+The istio controller monitors and implments changes in an `IstioControlPlane` resource for a cluster by updating the Istio installation configuration.

 In the 1.4 release, the Istio controller is in the alpha phase of development and not fully